 Filtering can be helpful in some situations, yet we’ve found that filters also create a false sense of security.
 As an example, a parent implements a filter for their child, and after seeing it block a few items, the parent’s engagement relaxes.
 In some cases, the parent begins to trust the filter as the sole means of protection for their children; a “set it and forget it” approach.
 We’ve seen many relationships damaged with a similar, subconscious thought process: “I’ve installed this app on so-and-so’s phone, so now they’re fully protected from this point forward.”

 Filters are largely ineffective against the will.
 Yes, they typically protect against an accidental click, but as a means to prevent someone from intentionally accessing pornographic or otherwise objectionable content, filters are largely unhelpful.

 For example, the enterprise-grade filtering solutions utilized in most corporations can, despite being managed by full-time security teams with budgets in the hundreds of thousands of dollars, only block about 85% to 95% of the pornographic content for their employees.

 A 95% reduction sounds promising initially.
 However, when you consider the hundreds of billions of pornographic images, videos, and other harmful content online, the remaining 5% is both overwhelmingly massive and easily accessible.
 Perhaps more worrying is the fact that consumer-available filtering is significantly less effective than the aforementioned enterprise-grade products.

-I think a filter would be helpful in my scenario.
+I think a filter or app blocker would be helpful in my scenario.
 What do you recommend?